-In Aurelius, we built a specific feature to help our customers share key insights from research called Collections.
-Our Collections feature allows you to create a custom group of key insights from any and all research projects you have right in Aurelius.
+We also built a specific feature to help our customers share key insights and recommendations from across multiple research studies called Collections.
+Our Collections feature allows you to create a custom group of key insights and recommendations from any and all research projects you have right in Aurelius.
 From there you can share it with anyone in your organization, or open up to share in one of the many other tactics we mentioned above.

 Regardless of how you choose to share key insights or research nuggets, the main point here is to start doing them and doing them consistently.
 Over time, having those research insights and nuggets all organized, tagged and searchable will help you build the foundational knowledge to be a truly customer focused organization by making design and product decisions based on real world knowledge of the people you serve.

 If you’re looking to create your own UX research nuggets and key insights to build a user research repository you should check out Aurelius, the user research and insights tool for design and product teams.
 Sign up for a 30 day free trial here.